Skip to main content

 Proxmox Backup Server Requirements

-• CPU: modern 64-bit AMD- or Intel-based, with at least 4 cores.
+• CPU: A modern 64-bit AMD or Intel-based CPU with at least 4 cores.

 • Operating System Storage:

-• 32 GiB, or more, of free storage space.
+• 32 GiB or more of free storage space.

 • Storage for backups:

-• Network cards: use redundant network cards with Multi-GBit/s interfaces.
+• Network cards: Use redundant network cards with multi-Gbit/s interfaces.

-Necessary for this guide
+Requirements for this guide

-For the installation described in this guide you will need:
+For the installation described in this guide, you will need:

 1. Internet access to download the Proxmox Backup Server ISO image

-Downloading the ISO image
+Downloading the ISO Image

 Installing Proxmox Backup Server